LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 ```

 **Code Below:** Bark is a class method of Dog.
 Self points to the class.
 The class itself owns the method.
-And Modules work the same as Class methods.
 ```
 class Dog